Fraud Claim Lawyers in Houston, Texas

 - many other transactions

-The fraud lawyers at Michael P. Fleming & Associates, P.C., have extensive civil litigation experience both defending and prosecuting lawsuits for fraud.
+The fraud and accident lawyers at Michael P. Fleming & Associates, P.C., have extensive civil litigation experience both defending and prosecuting lawsuits for fraud.
 Call us to discuss any fraud matter that you may have questions about.

 I have been defrauded.
 Can I sue?